 About me

-I obtained my PhD from the University of Toronto, supervised by Amir-massoud Farahmand and Rich Zemel.
+I recently completed my PhD in Computer Science at the University of Toronto, advised by Amir-massoud Farahmand and Rich Zemel.

-Refer to Research and Publications for more information on my research, and to CV for more information about my academic background.
+Refer to Research and Publications, and CV for more information about my academic background.

 Recent News